AMLeng/incremental_c_compiler_tests/README.md

 This is a set of C test programs to help you write your own compiler.
 They were originally written to accompany [this tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html), but I (Alec Leng) have forked them to implement a C compiler with slightly different stages than the original tutorial (see my repository [here](https://github.com/AMLeng/IncrementalC)).

-Right now, I have implemented up through stage 8.
+Right now, I have implemented up through stage 9.

 ## Stage Differences
-* Stages 1 through 3 are the same
+* Stages 1 through 3 are the same as Nora Sandler's
 * I insert an additional stage 4, implementing most (real) built in types
 * My stage 5 is the same as Nora Sandler's (implementing local variables), with added tests for conversion to \Bool
 * My stage 6 is the same as Nora Sandler's stages 6 and 7 combined, with modified tests to avoid some binary operators I hadn't implemented yet
 * My stage 7 is Nora Sandler's stage 4, with a bunch of additional binary operators added
 * My stage 8 is Nora Sandler's stage 8 (loops), in addition to gotos, labels, and switch statements
+* My stage 9 is Nora Sandler's stages 9 and 10

 ## Usage